AlifArnado/logograb-sdk-android/README.md

 STEP 2:
 Import the project library (LogoGrabSDK) into your workspace.
 In Eclipse this can be done under File/Import…/Existing\ Projects\ into\ Workspace.
-Make sure you update these two project libraries to create their build.xml with your path to the android sdk.
+Make sure you update this libraries to create their build.xml with your path to the android sdk.
 This is explained in the official android developer
 homepage:
 	http://developer.android.com/tools/projects/projects-cmdline.html#UpdatingAProject
 Addtionally import the google-play-service project library.
 For more information check out the official android developer homepage at: